-- monitoring and making recommendations to the Board in relation to the valuation of the Company's unquoted investments; - monitoring and making recommendations to the Board in relation to the Company's internal control (including internal financial control) and risk management systems; - periodically considering the need for an internal audit function; - making recommendations to the Board in relation to the appointment, re-appointment and removal of the external auditor and approving the remuneration and terms of engagement of the external auditor; - reviewing and monitoring the external auditor's independence and objectivity and the effectiveness of the audit process, taking into consideration relevant UK professional and regulatory requirements; - monitoring the extent to which the external auditor is engaged to supply non-audit services; and - ensuring that the investment manager has arrangements in place for the investigation and follow-up of any concerns raised confidentially by staff in relation to the propriety of financial reporting or other matters.
+- monitoring and making recommendations to the Board in relation to the Company's published financial statements and other formal announcements relating to the Company's financial performance; - monitoring and making recommendations to the Board in relation to the valuation of the Company's unquoted investments; - monitoring and making recommendations to the Board in relation to the Company's internal control (including internal financial control) and risk management systems; - periodically considering the need for an internal audit function; - making recommendations to the Board in relation to the appointment, re-appointment and removal of the external auditor and approving the remuneration and terms of engagement of the external auditor;

+- reviewing and monitoring the external auditor's independence and objectivity and the effectiveness of the audit process, taking into consideration relevant UK professional and regulatory requirements; - monitoring the extent to which the external auditor is engaged to supply non-audit services; and - ensuring that the investment adviser has arrangements in place for the investigation and follow-up of any concerns raised confidentially by staff in relation to the propriety of financial reporting or other matters.

-The committee reviews its terms of reference and its effectiveness annually and recommends to the Board any changes required as a result of the review.
+The Committee reviews its terms of reference and its effectiveness annually and recommends to the Board any changes required as a result of the review.
 The terms of reference are available on request from the Company Secretary and on the Company's website.
-The Audit Committee ordinarily meets three times per year and has direct access to Mazars LLP, the Company's external auditor.
-The Board considers that the members of the Committee are independent and have collectively the skills and experience required to discharge their duties effectively, and that the Chairman of the Committee meets the requirements of the UK Corporate Governance Code as to recent and relevant financial experience.
-We note that the Chairman, Mr J G D Ferguson, is a member of the Audit Committee.
-Whilst this is not compliant with the provisions of the UK Corporate Governance Code, it is compliant with the provisions of the AIC Code.
+The Audit Committee ordinarily meets three times per year and has direct access to Mazars, the Company's external auditor.
+The Board considers that the members of the Committee are independent and have collectively the skills and experience required to discharge their duties effectively, and that the Chair of the Committee meets the requirements of the UK Corporate Governance Code as to recent and relevant financial experience.
+We note that the Chair, Mr S J Constantine, is a member of the Audit Committee.
+Whilst this is not compliant with the provisions of the 2018 UK Corporate Governance Code, it is compliant with the provisions of the AIC Code.
 As all members of the Audit Committee are independent non-executive directors, we believe that this is appropriate.

-During the year ended 31 March 2023 the Company did not have an independent internal audit function as it is not deemed necessary given the size of the Company and the nature of the Company's business.
+During the 18 month period ended 31 March 2023 the Company did not have an independent internal audit function as it is not deemed necessary given the size of the Company and the nature of the Company's business.
 However, the Committee considers annually whether there is a need for such a function and if so would recommend this to the Board.

-During the year ended 31 March 2023 the Audit Committee discharged its responsibilities by:
+During the 18 month period ended 31 March 2023 the Audit Committee discharged its responsibilities by: